Tuesday, June 7, 2022

 There was also a letter to my mother from her Aunt Kate, my grandmother's sister, dated August 21, 1960, the day after the baby died.
 Aunt Kate never had children of her own and was close to my mother.
 In addition to her condolences, Aunt Kate wrote, "...
 I am very glad you are all right and hope to see you home soon."
 She closed the letter saying, "...
 I love you very much.
 You are still a little girl to me.
 Hurry home.
 Love, Aunt Kate."

-My mother enjoyed clipping articles she found useful or interesting from newspapers and magazines.
+As long as I can remember, Mom clipped articles she found useful or interesting from newspapers and magazines.
 She usually saved them in envelopes she kept in the cubbyholes in her desk.
-After I moved away from home, Mom often included a clipping or two with the letters she sent me.
+After I moved away from home, my mother often included a clipping or two with the letters she sent me.

-Given Mom's habit of saving articles, I wasn't surprised to find one she clipped from Reader's Digest.
-It describes neural-tube defects that can be present at birth.
-Anencephaly, the defect our brother had, is one of them.
+Given Mom's habit of saving articles, I wasn't surprised to find one she took from Reader's Digest.
+I had never seen it.
+The article describes neural-tube defects that can be present at birth.
+Anencephaly, the defect my sister and I believe our brother had, is one of them.
 According to the Cleveland Clinic, this condition is sometimes called "open skull."
 The website has more information on symptoms, causes, and prognosis.

-are a few discrepancies in these records.
+There are a couple of discrepancies.
 The FamilySearch record names the Town of Busti as my brother's place of death.
 However, he died at WCA Hospital in Jamestown in the Town of Ellicott.
 (We lived in Lakewood in the Town of Busti.)

 Map showing the locations of Ridge Road and Boomertown in Chautauqua County, NY (Google Maps)

 Without seeing original records, it's difficult to determine how some of this information was categorized in these databases.
-I'm going to obtain a copy of my brother's death certificate.
-Perhaps that will hold the answers.
+To find my brother's cause of death, I'll have to obtain a copy of his death certificate.

 In late July, I took three of my grandchildren with me to visit family in Chautauqua County.
-While I was there, I made a trip to the Jamestown City Clerk's office where I was able to get a copy of my brother's death certificate, issued 22 August 1960.
-The top portion shown below confirms what I believed to be my brother's cause of death: anencephaly.
+While I was there, I made a trip to the Jamestown City Clerk's office where I was able to get a copy of my brother's death certificate issued August 22, 1960.
+All the information is correct, so I'm at a loss as to how the New York State Health Department interpreted it incorrectly in two different ways.
+But, most importantly, this document confirms what we believed to be our brother's cause of death: anencephaly.

 The upper portion of my brother's death certificate - born and died August 20, 1960, at WCA Hospital in Jamestown, Chautauqua County, New York.